wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 })
 ```

-Notice this time we used `extraReducers` instead of `reducers`. `extraReducers` is for other actions then our slice generated.
+Notice this time we used `extraReducers` instead of `reducers`. `extraReducers` is for the actions not generated by our slice.
 We can still modify our state thanks to Immer.

 All done!
 As you can see by using **Redux Toolkit**, we didn't only get rid of lots of boilerplate, but also we got automatically generated action types with better naming, got a better file structure and we don't need to worry about mutating the state in reducers anymore.